 What You Can Do About Junk Email

-Spammers send up to 100 million junk emails a day.
+By some estimates, spammers send up to one billion junk emails a day.
 Although most are never opened, enough people click on the links to make junk email, also called “spam,” a lucrative industry.
 Spam emails are not only a nuisance but can damage your computer and allow an attacker access to your private and financial information.

 Junk emails take many forms.
 Some are attempts to sell questionable products, such as herbal supplements or weight loss services.
 Others are attempts to commit financial fraud, such as “phishing” schemes designed to dupe citizens into giving out their private banking information to a scam artist or so called “Nigerian investment scams” in which the sender poses as a foreign bank official to lure citizens into supplying account information to a criminal.

 So what can a consumer do?
-The following tips are designed to protect your computer and yourself from becoming a victim of fraud or damage perpetrated through junk emails.
+The following tips are designed to protect your computer and you from becoming a victim of fraud or damage perpetrated through junk emails.

 Disguised and Dangerous